RedShadow30/RedShadow30/README.md

 #### Some of my Projects include:
 - Interactive Maps Web App : Using Pandas, Streamlit, & Folium
-- ASCII Animal Art Generator : Using Spring Boot & Core Java
+- ASCII Animal Art Generator : Using Vaadin Flow & Java Spring Boot

 Thank you!
 <!---